alysalws/Personal-Work/README.md

 8. pip install -q findspark
 9. pip install pyspark

-Disclaimer: This project is for purely for academic purposes.
+Disclaimer: This project is for purely for personal research purposes.
 Contributor of this Github retains full copyright ownership of the content.